Staking and validation: taxation of rewards

 Reporting obligations and documentary traceability

 For residents in Spain, the practical recommendation is to keep the annual statements, the transaction histories and the euro-valuation methodology used.
-Consistency between one’s own records and the information that may reach the authorities from custodians and platforms is essential in the event of a tax review.
+Consistency between one’s own records and the information that may reach the authorities from custodians and platforms is decisive in the event of a tax review.
 That documentation should be kept together with the return for the limitation period.

 - V1766-22 — staking rewards are classified as investment income from the transfer of one’s own capital to third parties (Article 25.2 LIRPF), included in the savings base.